eProsima/Integration-Service-docs/docs/user_manual/systemhandle/websocket_sh.rst

 Examples
 ^^^^^^^^

-There is one example that you can find in this documentation in which the *WebSocket System Handle* is employed in the communication:
+There are several examples that you can find in this documentation in which the *WebSocket System Handle* is employed in the communication process.
+Some of them are presented here:

 * :ref:`ros2_websocket_bridge_pubsub`
+* :ref:`websocket_server_bridge`

 .. _websocket_compilation_flags: